The64thGamer/cheeseepedia/content/bgq7nje4lx3v7tno/content.md

 ### Differences Between Small Size

-This plush and it's {{< wiki-link "Small Pasqually Plush (1996)" >}} are nearly identical.
+This plush and it's [Small Pasqually Plush (1996)] are nearly identical.
 Everything on the larger plush is more proportionate as every design element is larger.
 For example, the fuzziness on the mustache and hair is toned down and his arms don't look as inflated.